-Obesity Medicine 2018 in San Diego is categorized as a “Group 1” meeting by the American Board of Obesity Medicine (ABOM).
-In order to apply for the ABOM certification exam, physicians must earn at least 30 obesity CME hours through their attendance at a “Group 1” meeting in addition to the other application requirements.
+Obesity Medicine 2019 in Houston is categorized as a "Group 1" meeting by the American Board of Obesity Medicine (ABOM).
+In order to apply for the ABOM certification exam, physicians must earn at least 30 obesity CME hours through their attendance at a "Group 1" meeting in addition to the other application requirements.

-Obesity Medicine 2018 in San Diego is one of the ONLY conferences that not only satisfies ABOM obesity CME requirements, but also offers American Medical Association (AMA), American Osteopathic Association (AOA), and American Academy of Family Physicians (AAFP) CME credits.
-(The Obesity Medicine Association’s fall conference also satisfies ABOM requirements and offers 30 AMA, AOA, and AAFP CME credits.)
+Obesity Medicine 2019 in Houston is one of the ONLY conferences that not only satisfies ABOM obesity CME requirements, but also offers American Medical Association (AMA), American Osteopathic Association (AOA), and American Academy of Family Physicians (AAFP) CME credits.
+(The Obesity Medicine Association's fall conference also satisfies ABOM requirements and offers 30 AMA, AOA, and AAFP CME credits.)

 The Obesity Medicine Association ("the association") is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education (CME) to physicians.